Joe Kubert School of Cartoon and Graphic Art School Images

 Admissions

-The admissions interview can be realized in person or, in the case of applicants from beyond the local area, over the phone.
+The admissions interview can be in person or, in the case of applicants from beyond the local area, over the phone.
 A fairly comprehensive portfolio of the applicant’s artwork is to be presented to the admissions staff prior to the interview in the case of a phone interview or at the interview itself if in person.
-There are fairly specific requirements to be met when presenting one’s portfolio: it should contain between 15 and 25 pieces of highly representative artwork that capture the applicant’s abilities comprehensively, with only 3 pieces allowed to be more than 3 years old.
+There are fairly specific requirements to be met when presenting one’s portfolio.
+The portfolio should contain between 15 and 25 pieces of highly representative artwork that capture the applicant’s abilities comprehensively, with only 3 pieces allowed to be more than 3 years old.
 Pieces must be smaller than 14 inches by 17 inches, and in the case of larger pieces or sculptures, etc., these can be represented by photographs or quality photocopies.
 Finally, the portfolio must be accompanied by a money order and a pre-paid envelope addressed to the applicant so that it can be returned (in the case of phone interviews; otherwise, the applicant takes their portfolio with them after the in-person interview).

 Financial Aid

-This school participates in the federal Title IV financial assistance programs, and therefore students and applicants will be eligible, on the basis of demonstrable need, to receive financial aid at the federal, state, institution and local level.
+This school participates in the federal Title IV financial assistance programs, and therefore students and applicants will be eligible, on the basis of demonstrated need, to receive financial aid at the federal, state, institution and local level.

 Student Financial Aid Details

-Joe Kubert School of Cartoon and Graphic Art 2505th for the average student loan amount.
+Ranks 681st for the average student loan amount.

-Secrets to getting the best New Jersey scholarships and financial aid
+Secrets to getting the best scholarships and financial aid in New Jersey.

-Many of the alumni of the Joe Kubert School of Cartoon and Graphic Art have been and/or currently are successful artists whether specifically in the field of cartooning or otherwise.
+Many of the alumni of the Joe Kubert School of Cartoon and Graphic Art have been or currently are successful artists whether specifically in the field of cartooning or otherwise.
 A few of the more recognizable graduates from this institution include: Stephen R. Bissette, who has collaborated as artist for Alan Moore and the TV series Swamp Thing; Sherm Cohen, artist for the TV series SpongeBob SquarePants; and Dave Dorman, artist during the successful film trilogy Star Wars.

-This website and associated pages are not associated with, endorsed by, or sponsored by Joe Kubert School of Cartoon and Graphic Art.
 StateUniversity.com has no official or unofficial affiliation with Joe Kubert School of Cartoon and Graphic Art.